lorchrob/Goblin/doc/tutorial.md

 an opening paren, followed by a constructor name (in our setting, denoting the name of some nonterminal), followed by a list of child S-expressions, followed by a closing paren.
-S-expressions, especially large S-expressions, can be hard to parse to human eyes due to the abundance of parens.
+S-expressions, especially large S-expressions, can be hard to parse by human eyes due to the abundance of parens.
 However, the parens serve to completely disambiguate precedence, and they are easy to parse for programs interacting with Goblin's output.